GanquanWen/Deduplicator/README.md

 The aim of the project：

-   * Design and implement an efficient data storage locker that utilizes deduplication.
+   * Design and implement an efficient data storage structure that utilizes deduplication.

-   * Locker should be able to receive files and store them (for later retrieval) with a minimum storage by storing some common data blocks only once.
+   * Lockers should be able to receive files and store them (for later retrieval) with a minimum storage by storing some common data blocks only once.

 The project is based on   :**Python 3**

 Our project will implement: